-How to duplicate screen on multiple monitors
+How to duplicate the screen in Windows

-When you first connect a second monitor, Windows should detect it and automatically duplicate the screen on both displays.
+When you first connect a second monitor, Windows should detect it and automatically shows the screen on both displays.
 This is the case regardless of whether you have a PC with two monitors or a laptop with a screen or projector attached.

 If you don’t see an image on the second screen, look for a function key on the top row of keys on your laptop which shows two monitors.
 Press the Fn key and the appropriate function key (F5 on the laptop below, for example) and it should toggle through the various configurations: laptop display only, laptop + external screen, external screen only.